 The second path is a direct experience of the transcendent.
 You can reach the transcendent state of consciousness using the proper meditation technique.
 We recommend Japa Meditation, also known as Transcendental Meditation (TM).
 This process provides the direct experience of oneness.

-Of the two paths to oneness, the transcendent state would seem to be the least contentious.
-However, when you meditate regularly, your awareness will grow.
+Bathing in the experience of transcendent heals mind, body, and spirit.
+When you meditate regularly, your awareness will grow.
 It will make you aware of your prejudices.
 You cannot hide from this internal illumination.
 So, you have the choice to ignore them or remove these obstacles and reprogram your mind with positive scripts.

 We highly recommend the use of both approaches.
 Even if you meditate, you can still carry a great deal of negative bias and prejudice because of cultural programming.
 The self-hypnosis of religion is so powerful it will taint your mind with negative bias and prejudice.
 The analytical approach will help you see the programming you need to fix.
 Achieving oneness with higher self means going beyond the Ego.